DEIB-GECO/GeCo-5.0/backend/rasa_files/nlu.md

 - difference of the two datasets
 - remove from the first dataset the second one
 - remove from the second datsaset the first one

+## intent:map
+- map the first dataset into the second
+- map the two dataset
+- I want to do the map
+- I want to map the two datasets
+- perform a map

 ## intent:joke
 - tell me a joke